Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

   <img src="../figures/hypo-test-22.png" height="180%" width="80%"/>
 </p>

-We can also calculate a new set of P-values that have been adjusted by the Bonferonni method (P-values are multiplied by the number of comparisons), which can be evaluated at the 0.05 significance value.
+We can also calculate a new set of P-values that have been adjusted by the Bonferroni method (P-values are multiplied by the number of comparisons), which can be evaluated at the 0.05 significance value.
 ```r
 # bonferroni correction
 p.adj.bonf <- p.adjust(p.value, method = "bonferroni")